-Clustered between Bali and Lombok, the chilled-out Gili Islands are well worth the fast boat trip over.
+Clustered between Bali and Lombok, the chilled-out Gili Islands are well worth the fast boat trip over - subject, of course, to prevailing travel advice in the wake of the 2018 earthquake.
 A trio of tiny communities, each has its own distinct atmosphere and appeal.
 Our favourite is Gili Air; more relaxed than party-mad Gili T (Trawangan) yet livelier than sleepy Gili Meno.
 If Goldilocks were in search of a desert island paradise, Gili Air would be “just right”.

 World-class diving and snorkelling are the name of the game, with the chance to see beautiful corals, tropical fish and graceful turtles swimming just metres from the golden sands.